okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 After you complete this step, whenever a user is assigned to the integration in Okta, the following requests are made against the SCIM server:

 * Determine if the User object already exists.
-Okta uses the unique `externalId` value stored on the object's profile SCIM server for object comparison.
+Okta runs a query against the `userName` values stored on the SCIM server.
+If the query matches a User object, the SCIM server returns the User object's unique ID value.
+Okta stores this value as the `externalId` value in the Okta user profile.
 * If the User isn't found on the SCIM server, create the User.
 * If the User is found on the SCIM server, but the Okta account is not active, activate the User in Okta.
-* If the User is found on the SCIM server and the Okta account is active, update the SCIM User object from the Okta profile using the unique `externalId` value returned from the SCIM database.
+* If the User is found on the SCIM server and the Okta account is active, then update the Okta profile by setting its unique `externalId` value to match the ID value returned from the SCIM server.

 #### Determine if the User already exists